Summer Camp

 1:30-3 Special Topics*

-*Special Topics: Special topics include fine art projects with master artists, bicycle mechanics, sewing, gardening, and more!
-On March 1st, the full schedule of special topics will be announced.
+*Special Topics: Special topics include fine art projects with master artists including sewing, leather making, beading, retablos, constructing your own cajon and Flamenco floor, gardening, and more!

 How does drop-off/pick-up work?